Patrick Salameh

 Patrick Salameh (born 21 April 1957), known as The Marseille Ripper, is a French criminal and serial killer.

 Between May and November 2008, in Marseille, several women disappeared.
 Through investigation, Patrick Salameh was found to be involved in these disappearances.
 He was sentenced in April 2014, October 2015, and May 2016 (on appeal), to life imprisonment, with a safety period of 22 years for kidnapping, forcible confinement, and rape resulting in death.

 Biography

 Origin

 Patrick Salameh was born on 21 April 1957, in Fréjus in the Var.
-He comes from a large family of Lebanese-Syrian origin, made up of 9 brothers and sisters.
+He comes from a large family of Syrian-Lebanese origin, made up of 9 brothers and sisters.
 When Patrick was a child, the Salamehs moved to the Marseille region.

-In the early 1980s, when he was 25 years old, Salameh became manager of a restaurant, the “Rock Opéra Burger”, located in the heart of the districts of Marseille.
+In the early 1980s, when he was 25 years old, Salameh became manager of a restaurant, the "Rock Opéra Burger", located in the heart of the districts of Marseille.

 In 1983, Patrick Salameh married and became the father of two children.
 In 1988, however, Salameh saw his income suddenly fall and his restaurant went bankrupt.